What is a separation agreement?

 It is useful to write down what has been agreed between you when you are having a conversation or meeting about it.

-But, if it is upheld it may make the situation worse if it says something you didn't intend.
+If upheld, these may make the situation worse than no agreement at all, if it says something you didn’t intend.

 Recent rulings all point towards people being held to the terms of a separation agreement, even if they don’t take advice beforehand.